priyeshgautam/rate_limiter/README.md

 # E-Commerce API

-A RESTful API service built with Node.js and Express for managing products and orders, featuring a robust rate limiter middleware that prevents API abuse by limiting requests per user based on IP or token, with Redis for efficient tracking and RabbitMQ for real-time analytics of request patterns.
+A RESTful API service built with Node.js and Express for managing products and orders, featuring a robust rate limiter middleware that prevents API abuse by limiting requests per user based on IP , with Redis for efficient tracking and RabbitMQ for real-time analytics of request patterns.

 ## Features

 - 🚀 **Rate Limiting**: Intelligent request throttling based on IP/token
 - 📊 **Real-time Analytics**: Request pattern analysis using RabbitMQ
-- 🔒 **Security**: Built-in protection against API abuse
-- 📈 **Scalability**: Microservices architecture for better performance
 - 🔍 **Monitoring**: Comprehensive logging and tracking system

 ## Problem Statement